Asbestos Warning

 - Asbestos-containing materials must be double-bagged and sealed in thick 6-millimeter bags that state they contain asbestos.
 Normal trash bags or other containers are not acceptable.

-- Free asbestos bags are available from the Resource Recovery & Waste Management Division office or the Community Hazardous Waste Collection Center (CHWCC) for home owners doing their own abatement.
+- Free asbestos bags are available from the Resource Recovery & Waste Management Division office or the Community Hazardous Waste Collection Center (CHWCC) for homeowners doing their own abatement.
 Call (805) 882-3602 to obtain a supply of bags.

-- Each bag must weigh no more than 35 pounds.
+- Each bag must weigh no more than 25 pounds.

 Business Instructions